JieyuWu/ToyotaMod/General-Terms.md

 Lane Change Assist | LCA | Activate the turn signal and gently nudge the wheel in the direction you wish to travel to when it's safe.
 Change lanes while always paying attention.
 LeEco Le Pro 3 | LeEco, Lepro | The phone used in comma two and EON Gold devkits LiveParameters | | 	A continually updated file (ie. "Live") that stores learned calibration data for the vehicle.
-OnePlus 3T | OP3T | One of the phones used in the previous generation EON devkits.
+OnePlus 3T | op3t | One of the phones used in the previous generation EON devkits.
 It was discontinued due to a lack of supply.
-Known model numbers: A3000(US version) A3010(Asian version) openpilot | OP | An open source driver assistance system developed by comma.ai panda | | CAN bus to USB adapter.
+Known model numbers: A3000(US version) A3010(Asian version) openpilot | op | An open source driver assistance system developed by comma.ai panda | | CAN bus to USB adapter.
 Available in 3 variants: white (last supported 0.7.6.1) / grey (last supported  0.7.10) / black / uno (comma two). panda paw | | A device to help you unbrick a panda.